 In 2010, liberal legislators in Miami-Dade County passed an ordinance that increased the fine for violations, resulting in more than 600 prosecutions and $1.7 million recovered in potentially stolen pay in the first year.
 The success of this legislation inspired Palm Beach and Broward counties to introduce similar legislation.

 Low-wage workers have been experienced hardships due to the declining value of the federal minimum wage.
 Some cities and states have increased the minimum wage or index increased with inflation to ensure wages keep up with rising costs.
 Republicans typically try to halt mandated state or federal level increases in the minimum wage, arguing it should be held to a local standard.

 State legislators have also tried to override local efforts to grant sick days to private sector workers.
 Nearly 40 percent of private sector workers do not have paid sick days.

 In 2012, Tennessee passed a bill that required a series of dates an unemployed worker would have to start accepting a lower-paying job or lose his or her unemployment benefits.
 After 13 weeks, the unemployed individual would have to accept any job paying at least 75 percent of their previous wage.
-After 25 weeks, that amount is reduced to 70 percent and after 38 week it is reduced again to 65 percent.
+After 25 weeks, that amount is reduced to 70 percent, and after 38 week it is reduced again to 65 percent.
 To ensure compliance with these regulations, the unemployed individual was required to submit detailed weekly reports showing that he or she had applied for at least three jobs per week.

 If you need additional information on worker rights, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.